Could you be a volunteer visitor?

 Orginally from Waikato, June has 30 grandkids and 4 great-grandkids.
 In the questionnaire she completed for us in 2009, she included among her interests and pastimes “cooking and feeding people, meeting people, caring for pre-schoolers, teaching and learning from them”.

-A wonderful lady is June Te Maro.
-As I write this, she is probably making pikelets to take to our client- her friend Carol.
+A wonderful lady, as I write this, she is probably making pikelets to take to our client- her friend Carol.